aws-samples/amazon-connect-whatsapp-chat/README.md

 |STATUS CALLBACK URL |[ENDPOINT URL] **/twilio/callback**|

 ### WhatsApp Cloud API Configuration
 WhatsApp Cloud API released in April 2022 allows direct connections.
+This sample code works with v14 of the API.
+Make sure to select that version (Settings->Advanced->Upgrade API version on your App Dashboard in the facebook developers portal)
 1. Open the applications section in the AWS console.
 Pick the name of the deployed application.
 2. Copy the endpoint URL and add it to the webhook WhatsApp configuration, append the path  **/cloudapi**.
 3. Specify a token to be used for verification.
 Make a note of it.